 Lakewood is the sixth-largest city in Colorado and if you choose to live here, you’re bound to fall in love with the beautiful lakes and the parks!
 Bear Creek Lake Park and William Federick Hayden are just two of the many recreational spots you can find in Lakewood.
 The sole reason Lakewood is a favorite place to reside in Colorado is because of the location it enjoys.

 Residents here can easily plug into Denver at times when they’re looking for bigger entertainment options and also reach recreational hotspots like Red Rocks in less than 20 minutes.
 The Denver Federal Center (DFC) also lies in Lakewood creating ample federal agency jobs for those who locate here.
 Overall, you can expect to have everything you need within a mile or two from your home.
 You won’t find yourself burning lots of fuel just to find a getaway but it would most probably be right in front of you.

 The city is conveniently located from Denver and plenty of natural scenery going about for it.
 Lakewood is affordable, it has all the amenities of a big city and it is sparsely populated compared to all the other cities in this list.

 The city can come across as commercial to an extent.
-There’s plenty of malls and big-box establishments setting up camp in Lakewood because of which the community-like atmosphere of Lakewood has reduced.
+There are plenty of malls and big-box establishments setting up camp in Lakewood because of which the community-like atmosphere of Lakewood has reduced.
 This could be a downside if you don’t like being surrounded by retail and shopping centers.

 What are the top largest cities in Colorado?

-Denver, Colorado Springs, Aurora, Boulder, Lakewood and Fort Collins are few of the largest cities in Colorado.
-Denver is the most populated city one and the state capital too.
+Denver, Colorado Springs, Aurora, Boulder, Lakewood, and Fort Collins are a few of the largest cities in Colorado.
+Denver is the most populated city and the state capital too.